Molecular-Biophysics-Database/mbdb-docs/pages/record-workflows/deletion.md

 * DOI
 * Publisher (MBDB)
 * Resource type (Dataset)
-* Statement that the measurement files and meta data is not present
+* Statement that the measurement files and metadata is not present
 * Date Published
 * Date Retracted

 ### Initiating retraction

-The record owners can initiate this process which will immediate have the effect that only the minimal metadata is available.
+The record owners can initiate this process which will immediately have the effect that only the minimal metadata is available.
 However, the information is not deleted yet, this requires that an [administrator](mbdb-roles.md#administrator). accepts this.
-The acceptance is needed as the data cannot be recreated once deleted so we want to ensure
+The acceptance is needed as the data cannot be recreated once deleted.

 ### Cancelling retraction request

 At any point before the administrator has accepted the deletion, the request can be retracted.
-However, there's no fixed delay from when the administrator receives the request until they accept it, so do not rely on being able cancel a retraction request for longer than a few minutes.
+However, there is no fixed delay from when the administrator receives the request until they accept it, so do not rely on being able to cancel a retraction request for longer than a few minutes.

 ### Acceptance